-Because osteoporosis and bone loss are preventable, the fact that half of women over fifty will fracture a bone as the result of osteoporosis is an amazing statistic.
+Because osteoporosis and bone loss are preventable, the fact that half of women over fifty will fracture a bone as the result of osteoporosis is an amazingly sad statistic.

 You need to take the preceding facts seriously because hip fractures among older women typically result in a loss of independence, a nursing home, wheelchair, or even death.

 Loss of bone density begins around the age of thirty.
 So, it is never too soon to begin building strong bones.